simsany/qatar-project-proposal/README.md

 1. Create a .env file with the necessary information that you can find in the .env.example file in the root directory

-2. To run the feature file
+2. To run the tests
 ```shell
  npm test
 ```